 Pokhara- Ghorepani- Pokhara

 We start off early, but with time for breakfast first.
 The road out of the Kathmandu Valley twists its way down the valley wall until it joins the Trushuli River below.
-Here we see rafters braving the white water – perhaps this is your future trip in the planning – and can see snow-capped mountains in the distance.
+Here we see rafters braving the white water, perhaps this is your future trip in the planning, and you can see snow-capped mountains in the distance.

 Once we reach flatter land, we stop for lunch before heading on to the lake city of Pokhara.
-After checking into the hotel, there is time to explore the neighbourhood: the walkway along the lake, the varied and interesting shops and restaurants, and of course, the mesmerising Fishtail Mountain towering over the city.
+After checking into the hotel, there is time to explore the neighborhood: the walkway along the lake, the varied and interesting shops and restaurants, and of course, the mesmerizing Fishtail Mountain towering over the city.

-Above Ulleri and coming out of the forest, the trail becomes more gentle, crossing pastures and fields, within oaks-pines and rhododendron forest.
 Passing Banthanti village, we head on to Ghorepani, where we spend the night.
-Already we can see several mountains, including Annapurna I (8,091m / 26,545 ft) and Dhaulagiri (8,167m / 26,794 ft) and Vara-Shikar also called Annapurna Fang, a village with blue painted houses serving as good lodges located at the base of Poon Hill, populated with Poon people of Magar ethnic tribe.
+Already, we can see several mountains, including Annapurna I (8,091m / 26,545 ft), Dhaulagiri (8,167m / 26,794 ft), and Vara-Shikar, also called Annapurna Fang, a village with blue painted houses serving as good lodges located at the base of Poon Hill, populated with the people of the Pun, a Magar ethnic tribe.

 Waking before dawn, we hike for about an hour up Poon Hill (3,210m) to watch the sunrise over the Himalayas!
-Hot tea is usually available in the early morning chill we sip while taking in the amazing scene of a huge array of mountains.
-These mountains are Hiuchuli, Nilgiri, Dhaulagiri, Tukuche, Annapurna South, Annapurna I, II, III, IV, Lamjung Himal, and Machhapuchhre (Fishtail).
+Hot tea is usually available in the early-morning chill, and we sip it while taking in the amazing view of a huge array of mountains.
+As the sun rises, the mountains slowly change color… from deep blue to golden.
+Peaks like Dhaulagiri, Annapurna I, Nilgiri Himal, Tukuche Peak, Machhapuchhre (Fishtail), and Lamjung Himal stretch across the horizon.

 Once the sun has risen spectacularly over the mountains and we have clicked enough photos, we drag ourselves away and head back down to the lodge in Ghorepani for a well-deserved breakfast before heading on to Tadapani.

 The trail to Tadapani starts off quite steep until we cross the Deurali Pass, when the path becomes more forgiving.
 From the Deurali Pass, we get a second chance to take the mountains we saw from Poon Hill.
-Tadapani situated in the middle of rhododendron, magnolia and oaks forest with fabulous view of Mt.
+Tadapani is situated in the middle of a rhododendron, magnolia, and oak forest with a fabulous view of Mt.
 Machhapuchare and Annapurna South peaks.
-We stay overnight in Tadapani.

 Enjoy the final breakfast of the trek before hiking through villages to reach Naya Pool, where we can take a bus or jeep back to Pokhara.
-Tonight enjoy the bright lights of the bars and restaurants in Pokhara and gaze once again at the lake and up at Fishtail Mountain.
+From here, a short drive takes you back to Pokhara.
+Hot shower, good food… and that quiet feeling of finishing something meaningful.
+Tonight, enjoy the bright lights of the bars and restaurants in Pokhara and gaze once again at the lake and up at Fishtail Mountain.

 If time permits, we will visit some nice places in Pokhara.